aamir4hmed/MyBlog/README.md

 # MyBlog

-	- Blog is an Oauth-enabled Blog application integrated with 2 Factor Authentication for Publishing Blogs with an option to sign-in using Facebook or Google.
+	Blog is an Oauth-enabled Blog application integrated with 2 Factor Authentication for Publishing Blogs with an option to sign-in using Facebook or Google.

-Rails version:
+# Rails version:
-	- # 5.1.6
+		5.1.6

-Ruby version:
+# Ruby version:
-	- # 2.3.5
+		2.3.5

 # Required Files

-	-Ensure you have an application.yml with the required keys (see config/initializers/figaro.rb for required keys)
+	Ensure you have an application.yml with the required keys (see config/initializers/figaro.rb for required keys)

 # Pro Tips™

-	-You can only Add new blogs if you are registered as a New Blog user as you require the country code, Phone details to use the 2 Factor Authentication feature.
+	You can only Add new blogs if you are registered as a New Blog user as you require the country code, Phone details to use the 2 Factor Authentication feature.

 # Setup